-Water kefir is extremely easy to make, and one of the faster fermenting food you can make at home (ready in about 24 hours).
+Water kefir is extremely easy to make, and one of the fastest fermentation you can make at home.

-Water Kefir - also known as Tibicos - is a delicious sparkling drink, rich in probiotics, that is made using Water Kefir Grains.
+Water kefir - also known as tibicos - is a delicious probiotic-rich, fermented fizzy beverage that is made using water kefir grains.

 Water Kefir Recipe